-Products contracted to be manufactured by the Company containing gold, tin or a tin alloy or tungsten are manufactured at facilities located in China, Czech Republic, Indonesia, Japan, Taiwan, Thailand and Vietnam.
-The amount of tin, gold or tungsten used in products contracted to be manufactured by the Company at these facilities was less than 1% of all materials used.
+Products contracted to be manufactured by the Company containing gold, tin or a tin alloy are manufactured at facilities located in China, Czech Republic, Indonesia, Japan, Taiwan, Thailand and Vietnam.
+The amount of tin, or gold used in products contracted to be manufactured by the Company at these facilities was less than 1% of all materials used.